Lay Pastoral Leaders are qualified lay people who have been called and formed for Lay Pastoral Leadership Ministry.

 In late 2015 I walked the Camino de Santiago pilgrimage.
 A life changing experience – I resigned from my 32-year career with the NZ Police on my return.
 My last 16 years in police were as an Inspector in various roles including National Coordinator for Arms Control, managing the vetting service, and in the last three years, search and rescue and emergency management.

 Prior to joining Police, I was a primary school teacher at the Catholic school in Island Bay.

 I have been an enthusiastic tramper and hunter, including instructing others in outdoor safety.
 I still get into the outdoors from time, especially as several of my nine grandchildren also take an interest in our wild places.

-I am the Archdiocesan representative on the National Network for the RCIA and support the Cardinal as one of three laypeople on the National Dialogue for Christian Unity.
+I am the Archdiocesan representative on the National Network for the RCIA and support the Cardinal as one of three lay people on the National Dialogue for Christian Unity.
 I am on the executive of the National Dialogue.

-I am married to Rosa.
+Rosa and I have been married for four years.
 I have three adult children and nine grandchildren.
 And, a great grandson coming up to one.

 I have a B.A.
 (Hons) in Sociology, a Diploma in Pastoral Leadership, am a trained teacher, and hold qualifications in outdoor safety and adult training and education.

 I look forward to taking up the role of Parish Director Mission at St Francis of Assisi Ohariu Parish, working with the Leadership Formation Team in an exciting model of parish leadership.